coinables/buidljs/README.md

 # Buidl.js

-Buidl.js is a wrapper for the bitcoinjs-lib library.
-This is intended as a tool for developers, curious hobbyists and crypto-enthusiasts looking for an easy way to programmably create bitcoin keys, and build and sign transactions offline.
-These transactions are live bitcoin transactions that could potentially be broadcast to a node or API if you choose.
-This wrapper is a simplified approach to bitcoin javascript development for beginners without having to learn the bitcoinjs-lib library, which means it is very limited in features and customizations compared to what one can do with bitcoinjs-lib.
-It is NOT intended for production use -- it is 100% client-side javascript.
+Buidl.js was built from the bitcoinjs-lib library.

+Want to use in your project?
+All you need to do is include buidl.js in your HTML and you are ready to start creating bitcoin keys, and build and sign transactions offline.

+Buidl.js can be used to create browser-based client-side bitcoin wallets and tools.

+Buidl.js is a simplified approach to bitcoin javascript development for beginners without having to learn the bitcoinjs-lib library.
+The intent is to expand the amount of developers that can develop bitcoin wallets and hopefully will lead to new, unique or otherwise novel wallet UIs.

 USE AT YOUR OWN RISK.

 # Usage